diskree/AchieveToDo-ModPack/README.md

 You can also create a hardcore world, the corresponding datapack will be included automatically.

+# Install or update:
+1. Download AchieveToDo_minimal.zip from [last release](https://github.com/diskree/AchieveToDo/releases/latest) page
+2. Extract downloaded zip into .minecraft folder (replace files if update)
+3. Play

+# Install or update modpack with Sugar:
 This modpack require Minecraft 1.19 and last fabric version This modpack is based on the 💜 [Sugar modpack](https://modrinth.com/modpack/sugar).
 Thanks for the work on the optimization and quality of the Minecraft game!

-# Install or update modpack:
 1. Download AchieveToDo.zip from [last release](https://github.com/diskree/AchieveToDo/releases/latest) page
 2. Create new instance from downloaded zip